 But also the more practical side, different ways we can conserve the populations and species, how protected areas play a role in this.
 But also how conservation can be done outside protected areas.
 And the last chapter ‘the challenge of sustainable development’…

 Besides the lectures that followed the outline of the book, we also had guest lectures from other professors.
 We discussed many scientific papers that related to the subjects we were learning about.
-And we worked from theoretical explanation to practical examples.
+And we worked from theoretical explanations to practical examples.

 In this course, we looked at the increasing global problem of the degradation of ecosystems.
 Looking at a flora level but also at several different animal species that are affected by this.
 And the main topic is how we can restore these ecosystems to their pre-disturbance state.

 During this course, the main focus was on the writing of a term paper.
 This report was group work and our area was a non-forest peatland that is severely damaged due to the conversion to commercial forestry.
 The conversion of the peatland was done by the former landowner in the 1950s.
 Making the forest 70 years old.
 Currently, the trees are ready for harvest which makes it the perfect time to hand the landowner a report for restoration.
-In the report we fully explained why this area needs restoration and how this can be done.
+In the report, we fully explained why this area needs restoration and how this can be done.

-If he is really going to restore the area is up to himself, but we did all we could.
+If he is really going to restore the area is up to him, but we did all we could.
 We have visited the area before we wrote the report and it can be so beautiful again.

 Tropical Rainforest Ecology and Conservation

-Besides these introduction lectures, we had several guest lectures addressing tropical rainforest conservation in a global and regional perspective.
+Besides these introduction lectures, we had several guest lectures addressing tropical rainforest conservation from a global and regional perspective.
 Current and future threats to biodiversity through human impacts such as forest conversion, fires and fragmentation.

 Population Genetics and Molecular Evolution

-This course was a hard one to follow from me, I started it fully motivated but quickly I realised I was missing basic information.
+This course was a hard one to follow for me, I started it fully motivated but quickly I realised I was missing basic information.
 Which made sense as I never had a class in genetics before.
 But as I really wanted to have this knowledge for my later career I spend many extra hours to understand the subject.

 What was really helpful in understanding the processes of change in genetic variation was the simulations we were following.
 Seeing what happens right before your eyes is easier than understanding a calculation.
 In the end, it felt really good that I was able to understand and explain all the processes and I cannot wait to use this knowledge during my further career.